etan630/Alzheimer-Detection/README.md

 ## Relevant Directories and Files

 /Data/ - The directory where the MRI scans are sorted into different classes
 1. Mild Dementia
 2. Moderate Dementia
 3. Non Demented
 4. Very mild Dementia

 /notebooks/ - The directory containing the different ML models
 1. /notebooks/1_CNN.ipynb - The CNN Model notebook
 2. /notebooks/preprocessing.py - Where the prepocessing of data lies.
+3. /notebooks/testmodel.py - runs the Gradcam algorithm on one image
+4. /notebooks/cnn.keras - cnn model

 /environment.yml - The configuration file.